hendrikx-itc/minerva/doc/user_guide/how_to.rst

 It can be difficult to script the insertion of attribute data when the entity Id is not yet known.
-For this reason, there is a convenience function to lookup the entity by its Distinguished Name, named directory.dn_to_entity.
+For this reason, there is a convenience function to lookup the entity by its Distinguished Name, named :ref:`directory.dn_to_entity(character varying)`.
 This function returns an existing entity or creates a new one and returns that.
 Now to combine that with adding a new attribute record that updates the 'current' state::